-D) Significant judgements and major causes of estimation uncertainty i) Estimated impairment of goodwill ii) Fair value of development costs
+D) Significant judgements and major causes of estimation uncertainty

 As noted above, the Group makes estimates and assumptions concerning the future.
 Those that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below.